TechVerse-Academy/Stanford-CS-Learning-Path/CS1U/Lectures/Lecture 2: Pipelines - Input&Output Redirection/README.md

 Hello.
 I'm Trung Anh.
 I am from Vietnam.
 ```
 **3 ./conversation.py < name**

-Using the < redirection operator, we change the source of standard input from the keyboard to the file lazy_dog.txt.
 **4. Read from stdin and output to stdout and files with tee**

 The tee program reads standard input and copies it to both standard output (allowing the data to continue down the pipeline) and to one or more files.